prarthanachandak/Shark_Phish/README.md

 # Shark Phish
-Shark Phish is a website that can detect phishing websites.
+Shark Phish is a website that can detect phishing URLs using Ml model and webscraping for features extraction.
 ## Feature Extraction
 BeautifulSoup Python Library and urllib.parse are used to extract features of the website.
 ## ML Model
-Among SVM, KNN, and Random Forest Algorithms, the ML model that is most efficient will be chosen.
+Among ML models- SVM, KNN, and Random Forest, Decision Tree, Naivebayes; Random Forest mode gave the best efficiency, therefore is being used.
 ## Website
-Website will be built using HTML, CSS, JS for frontend and Flask for backend.
-Sql database will be used.
+Website is built using HTML, CSS, JS for frontend and Flask for backend.
+Sql database is used.